 Mountain (M)- Residential permitted uses within the Mountain zone include single family detached dwellings.
 Conditional uses include lodges, single family attached (townhomes), and single family clusterings.
 Building heights are limited to thirty-five feet.
-Additionally, there are sections of code dedicated to lot size, setbacks, and building spacing requirements; as well as a section with specific requirements for residential units.
+Additionally, there are sections of code dedicated to lot size, setbacks, and building spacing requirements: as well as a section with specific requirements for residential units.
 The Mountain zone is the default zone in Hideout, meaning, unless otherwise zoned, the Mountain zone will apply.
 Current Hideout neighborhoods zoned Mountain are Todd Hollow and portions of Golden Eagle.

-Resort Specially Planned Area (RSPA)- Residential permitted uses within the Resort Specially Planned Area classification include condominiums, timeshares or other shared-ownership products, private residence clubs, townhomes, single-family homes, and seasonal community housing of other affordable housing.
+Resort Specially Planned Area (RSPA)- Residential permitted uses within the Resort Specially Planned Area zone include condominiums, timeshares or other shared-ownership products, private residence clubs, townhomes, single-family homes, and seasonal community housing of other affordable housing.
 The property contained within the RSPA shall be granted 1.5 ERU's per acre as its base density.
 The development will establish its base density ERU totals (Maximum ERU's for the property included in the RSPA) by multiplying its total acreage contained in the RSPA by 1.5.
 While there is no height restriction, there are restrictions on the height of each floor.
 For residential, each floor must be between 8 and 12 feet.
-There is currently no land use in Hideout zoned for RSPA.

-Planned Performance Development (PPD)- Permitted uses within the Planned Performance Development classification include single family attached (townhomes), and single family clustering.
+Development (PPD)- Permitted uses within the Planned Performance Development classification include single family attached (townhomes), and single family clustering.
 The maximum Gross Density allowed for this zone is 1 to 5 units per acre.
 There is currently no land use in Hideout zoned for PPD.